 Arson can have a significant impact on a school and its community.
 The loss of teaching resources, children's work, administration records and in some cases, the living history of a school cannot be measured in dollar terms.
 The loss of buildings and assets places a great strain not only on the Ministry of Education's resources, but on those of the school administrators and the local community.

 All schools can take the following simple, low-cost steps to improve fire safety and reduce the likelihood of arson.

-1 Keep rubbish bins and skips well away from outside walls
+- Keep rubbish bins and skips well away from outside walls.

-- Confront fire-setting behaviour and contact the free New Zealand Fire Service Fire Awareness Intervention Programme (FAIP) 0800 FIREINFO for further advice.
-This programme has a 98% success rate* in ending fire-setting behaviour and can be directed at known fire-setters or to school groups when it is not known who is lighting the fires.
+Confront fire-setting behaviour and contact our free Fire Awareness Intervention Programme (0800 FIREINFO) for further advice.
+Our programme has a 98% success rate in ending fire-setting behaviour and can be directed to known fire-setters or to school groups if you don’t know who is lighting the fires.

 If you have any questions about school arson please email us at firstname.lastname@example.org